EngBaz/Similarity-Question-Detection/Readme.md

 Train the model by executing the training code.
 This will train the model using the preprocessed data and the defined model architecture.

 #### Train BertModel :
-to train the model that use BERT embeddings, run the following :
+To train the model that use BERT embeddings, run the following :

 ````
 python train.py --config ./configs/config.ini
 ````

-the configs folder containes files of configs where you can set hyperparameters and paths to data ...
+the configs folder contains files of configs where you can set hyperparameters and paths to data ...

-#### Train classical ML models :
+#### Train Classical ML Models :
 To train classical ML models, simply run the notebook ./notebooks/ML_models.ipynb.
-Make sure you have already run preprocessing for ML models.
+Make sure you have already ran preprocessing for ML models.

 ### How to test ?
 Test the trained model on new question pairs by running the testing code.
-This will provide predictions on the similarity of the question pairs based on the trained model. to evaluate the trained models, edit the config file in ./configs (example : ./configs/bert_test_config.ini) than run the following command :
+This will provide predictions on the similarity of the question pairs based on the trained model.
+To evaluate the trained models, edit the config file in ./configs (example : ./configs/bert_test_config.ini) than run the following command :
  ````
  python eval.py --configs ./configs/bert_test_config.ini --model bert